webarch-coop/ansible-role-users/README.md

 chroots.

-**NOTE:** When Apache is chrooted the PHP-FPM config needs to be regenerated, the Apache config does self -detech if Apache is chrooted and configure itself but this isn't the case for PHP-FPM, generate new PHP=FPM config using:
+**NOTE:** When Apache is chrooted the PHP-FPM config needs to be regenerated, the Apache config does self detect if Apache is chrooted and configure itself but this isn't the case for PHP-FPM, generate new PHP=FPM config using:

 ```yaml